 Respect is a huge part of Japanese culture, and it is important to show as much respect as possible when visiting this wonderful country.
 This applies to a Japanese Onsen as well.
-Many people come to the baths to unwind and relax their mind.
+Many people come to the baths to unwind and relax their minds.

 Silence is appreciated but talking quietly is fine.
 Don’t yell across the bath, or splash around in the water.
-A good rule to have proper Japanese Bath House Etiquette is to imagine your in a flooded library.
+A good rule to have proper Japanese Bath House Etiquette is to imagine yourself in a flooded library.

 Many of the bathhouses have a cold water pool.
 Once you have had enough heat, send a shock to your senses by dipping in the frigid water.
 You will immediately wake from your hot water coma.
-After the cold water jars you awake head back to the bath and bask in comfort as the warm water engulfs you.
+After the cold water jars, you awake head back to the bath, and bask in comfort as the warm water engulfs you.

 Don’t stress about leaving your clothes, wallet, and phone in the changing room before entering the bath area.
 Theft in Japan is extremely rare.
 Nobody is going to take your things.

 Even hiking in Aomori, I was amazed because if someone dropped something on the trail, the next person to see it would place it on a rail or rock.
 That way when the person came back for it they would find it easily.
 People respect each other too much in Japan to steal stuff.